-New York shooting: Police arrest 62-year-old Frank James under terrorism charges
+New York shooting: Police arrest Frank James on terrorism charges

-The police have not yet stated his motive behind the shooting incident at a subway station on Tuesday that left 23 people injured.
+The police have not yet stated his motive for the shooting at a subway station on Tuesday that left 23 people injured.

-The New York Police on Wednesday arrested 62-year-old Frank James for shooting at a subway station in the city’s Brooklyn area on Tuesday that left 23 people injured, The New York Times reported.
+The New York Police on Wednesday arrested 62-year-old Frank James for a shooting at a subway station in the city’s Brooklyn area on Tuesday that left 23 people injured, The New York Times reported.
 James was earlier named as a “person of interest” in the case.

 The police said James was spotted by officers on a Manhattan street after the department received information about him from a caller, The Associated Press reported.